Welcome to Journey Jottings ~

 - Hewn by climate over eons of time, this global environmental sculpture appears from afar like a crazy patchwork of regional textures and tones sewn together by waterways and dry creek beds; yet close up, the transgression from one locale to another feels more seamless as the vegetation transpires from lush verdant greens to dry spiky ochres.

 I love maps ~

-- Which via lines and symbols snapshot entire landscapes so succinctly onto a single 2D sheet.
+- Which via lines and symbols snapshot entire 3D landscapes succinctly onto a single 2D sheet.

-Unfolding a map of a previously visited area I’m immediately drawn back to places and times past.
+There’s nothing more enticing than unfolding a map of a previously visited area and being taken back to places and times past.

 Most people think of maps as being solely navigational, but for me: